GooFit/GooFit/docs/documentation.md

     simple delta spike at zero - i.e., time is always measured perfectly.
 The constructor takes no arguments at all!

-\anchor footnote1 1: Named in homage to RooFit, with the ‘G’ standing for ‘GPU’.
+\anchor footnote1 1: Named in homage to RooFit, with the ‘G' standing for ‘GPU'.

-\anchor footnote2 2: Although, if they are *Buddhist* masters, they don’t even though
+\anchor footnote2 2: Although, if they are *Buddhist* masters, they don't even though
     they can, since they have transcended desire - and suffering with it.

-\anchor footnote3 3: For historical reasons, MINUIT always minimises rather than
+\anchor footnote3 3: For historical reasons, MINUIT always minimizes rather than
-    maximising.
+    maximizing.

 \anchor footnote4 4: You might ask, why not copy the function directly?
 The reason is
-    that `cudaMemcpy` doesn’t like to get the address of a function, but `nvcc` is perfectly happy to statically initialize a pointer.
-It’s a workaround, in other words.
+    that `cudaMemcpy` doesn't like to get the address of a function, but `nvcc` is perfectly happy to statically initialize a pointer.
+It's a workaround, in other words.

 \anchor footnote5 5: These are, respectively, ancient FORTRAN code translated
-    line-by-line into C++, almost literally by the addition of semicolons; someone’s obsessively-detailed object-oriented
+    line-by-line into C++, almost literally by the addition of semicolons; someone's obsessively-detailed object-oriented
     implementation of the same algorithm, with the same spaghetti logic chopped into classes instead of lines of code; and what seems to be intended as a common interface for a large number of possible